andhernand/RecipeBook/README.md

 RECIPE_BOOK_API_COLLECTION=""
 ```

+The environment variables that start with `RECIPE_BOOK_API` need to match the values in the [appsettings.json](src/RecipeBook.ApiService/appsettings.json) file.

 ### Start MongoDB Server with Docker

 Make sure Docker Desktop is running, then execute the following command to start the MongoDb server container: